 To help you get to know Databricks, you can try it out for free.
 You can choose between Databricks Platform Free Trial and Community Edition subscriptions.
 Both options give you free Databricks units (DBUs), units of Apache Spark processing capability per hour based on VM instance type.

 Databricks Platform Free Trial is more flexible, but Databricks uses compute and S3 storage resources in your AWS account.
 During the sign-up process you grant Databricks privileges to access your AWS account and an S3 bucket.
 When you register for the trial, you can request credit for free AWS resources.
 When your free trial ends you receive an email informing you that you are automatically enrolled in the plan that you selected when you signed up for the trial.
 You can upgrade to a higher tier plan at any time after your trial ends.

 Databricks Community Edition is fully resourced; you are not required to supply any compute or storage resources.
 However, several features available in the Databricks Platform Free Trial, such as the REST API, are not available in Databricks Community Edition.
 For details, see Databricks Community Edition FAQ.

-You can cancel any Databricks subscription at any time in the Account Console.
+You can cancel either subscription at any time in the Account Console.